How to Celebrate St. Nicholas Day

 On the evening of December 5th have have your children place one of their shoes outside of their bedroom or hang their Christmas stocking on their bedroom door or other place.

-They can also leave a carrot or apple in the shoe for St. Nick's horse (and maybe a cookie or two for St. Nick himself).
+They can be encouraged to leave a carrot or apple in their shoe for St. Nick's horse (this will be a healthy snack for Mom or Dad when they replace it with the present or treat from St. Nick and a cookie or two for St. Nick which will please dads like me).

 After the children are asleep, place a few pieces of candy, a simple little toy or trinket (something small - similar to what you get with a McDonald's Happy Meal), a gift certificate to their favorite fast food establishment, or similar little gift.